microsoft/microsoft-performance-toolkit-sdk/documentation/Overview.md

 # Recommended Reading Order
 To best understand how the SDK works and how to develop SDK plugins, it is recommended to read documentation in the following order:
 1) [Architecture/Overview](./Architecture/Overview.md) to understand at a high level the various system the SDK provides
-2) [Architecture/The Custom Data Source Model](./Architecture/The-Custom-Data-Source-Model.md) to understand how the SDK allows developers to implement logic for processing arbitrary data sources
-3) [Architecture/The Data Processing Pipeline](./Architecture/The-Data-Processing-Pipeline.md) to understand how to systematically process data that can be used by tables
+2) [Architecture/The Data Processing Pipeline](./Architecture/The-Data-Processing-Pipeline.md) to understand how to systematically process data that can be used by tables
-4) [Architecture/Data Extensions](./Architecture/Data-Extensions.md) to understand how data involved in data processing pipelines can be used by other plugins
-5) [Using the SDK/Creating an SDK Plugin C# Project](Using-the-SDK/Creating-your-project.md) to get your developer environment ready to create an SDK plugin
+3) [Using the SDK/Creating an SDK Plugin C# Project](Using-the-SDK/Creating-your-project.md) to get your developer environment ready to create an SDK plugin
-6) [Using the SDK/Creating a Simple Custom Data Source](Using-the-SDK/Creating-a-simple-custom-data-source.md) to see how to create a basic plugin that can take in a specific data source and output structured tables
+4) [Using the SDK/Creating a Simple Custom Data Source](Using-the-SDK/Creating-a-simple-custom-data-source.md) to see how to create a basic plugin that can take in a specific data source and output structured tables
-7) [Using the SDK/Creating a Data Processing Pipeline](Using-the-SDK/Creating-a-pipeline.md) to see how to create a data processing pipeline that exposes data that can be consumed by your tables and other plugins
+5) [Using the SDK/Creating a Data Processing Pipeline](Using-the-SDK/Creating-a-pipeline.md) to see how to create a data processing pipeline that exposes data that can be consumed by your tables and other plugins
-8) [Using the SDK/Creating an Extended Table](Using-the-SDK/Creating-an-extended-table.md) to see how to use data cookers to obtain the data to display inside of a table
+6) [Using the SDK/Creating an Extended Table](Using-the-SDK/Creating-an-extended-table.md) to see how to use data cookers to obtain the data to display inside of a table